otrv4/otrv4/otrv4.md

   k: the current receiving message id.

 Key variables:
-  'root[i]': the Root key for the ratchet i.
+  'root[i]': the root key for the ratchet i.
   'chain_s[i][j]': the sending chain key for the message j in the ratchet i.
   'chain_r[i][k]': the receiving chain key for the message k in the ratchet i.
   'our_ecdh': our current ECDH ephemeral key pair.